 Denote (md, nd) as a point on face fd in sampling grid space of the destination projection format, and (X, Y, Z) as the corresponding coordinates in XYZ space.
 Denote (ms, ns) as a point on face fs in in sampling grid space of source projection format.
 The conversion is performed in following steps:

 Map the 2D sampling point (md, nd) on face fd to 3D space coordinates (X, Y, Z) according to destination projection format;

+Rotate 3D point (X, Y, Z) along three axes according to the angle specified for roll, yaw and pitch, respectively;

 Map (X, Y, Z) to 2D point (ms, ns) on face fs according to source projection format;